jason4151/bash/README.md

+# Shell Scripts
+An assortment of shell scripts that do various things.

 # AWS Jump-Box Script

 This script is designed to establish a secure session with a jump-box (EC2 instance) in an AWS environment.
 It performs several checks and operations to ensure a smooth connection.